Heart of Gold Band

-The Heart of Gold Band is an American rock band formed by Keith and Donna Jean Godchaux in 1980 following their departure from the Grateful Dead.
+The Heart of Gold Band was an American rock band formed by Keith and Donna Jean Godchaux in 1980 following their departure from the Grateful Dead.
 The band took its name from a line in the Dead song "Scarlet Begonias".

 Original Run

 The Heart of Gold Band was formed in early 1980, shortly after Keith and Donna Godchaux had left the Grateful Dead in 1979.
 Other founding members of the group were guitarist Steve Kimock, drummer Greg Anton, bassist Dexter LaBlanc, and vocalist Greta Rose.
 Keith Godchaux was killed in a car accident on July 23, 1980, just a few days after the band's first gig.
 The band continued on for another year, adding keyboardist Mark Adler and replacing Dexter LaBlanc with Donna Godchaux's future husband, David MacKay, before disbanding.

 A self-titled CD was released in 1998, containing 13 tracks recorded by the original band, 11 of them prior to Keith Godchaux's death.